 My Rookie Year

 I consider myself new to the bourbon enthusiast's scene, a rookie, as it were.
-I've only been in this game for about one year; however, that one year has been a whirlwind of education and tasting American whiskeys.
-I have purchased over 80 American whiskeys in this short time, and I am not a rich person.
+I've only been in this game for about 2 years; however, that period has been a whirlwind of education and tasting American whiskeys.
+I have purchased over 100 American whiskeys in this short time, and I am not a rich person.

 Initially, my approach was to try as many bourbons as possible to determine what I liked.
 I chose not to try samples because of the 3-taste rule.
 The rule being, never to judge a bourbon unless you've tried it three times from the same bottle and over a period of time.
 So, I ended up purchasing bottles of everything that I wanted to try.